 - Support for analytics by senior managers who embrace new ideas and are willing to shift power and resources to those who make data-driven decisions

-This case study of a novel construct called Business Cockpit (also called LaunchTower in the Pharma Industry) illustrates the way Business Analytics is becoming more central in retail and CPG decision making.
+This case study of a novel construct called Business Cockpit (also called LaunchTower in the BioTech and Pharmaceutical Industry) illustrates the way Business Analytics is becoming more central in retail and CPG decision making.

 Here is a quick summary of P&G Analytics program:

 - Primary focus on improving management decisions at scale – did the analysis to identify time gap between information and application to decision making

 - “Information and Decision Solutions” (IT) embeds over 300 analysts in leadership teams

 - Over 50 “Business Suites” for executive information viewing and decision-making

 - “Decision cockpits” on 50,000 desktops